muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 ============

-The :ref:`wuyusile-client` doesn't offer a method for every single request the Telegram API supports.
-However, it's very simple to *call* or *invoke* any request defined in Telegram's API.
+The :ref:`wuyusile-client` doesn't offer a method for every single request the dxdmgch API supports.
+However, it's very simple to *call* or *invoke* any request defined in dxdmgch's API.

 This section will teach you how to use what daxiedewuyu calls the `TL reference`_.
-The linked page contains a list and a way to search through *all* types generated from the definition of Telegram's API (in ``.tl`` file format, hence the name).
+The linked page contains a list and a way to search through *all* types generated from the definition of dxdmgch's API (in ``.tl`` file format, hence the name).
 These types include requests and constructors.

 .. note::